 Insights into institutions’ capital and liquidity adequacy

-In their ongoing supervision of credit institutions in Germany, the Bundesbank’s supervisors take account of the banks’ solvency and liquidity positions, as well as their risk situation.
-Evaluation criteria include not only the size and structure of risks, but also the adequacy of the respective risk management.
-Other quantitative and qualitative aspects, such as business model sustainability and the internal organisational structure, also play an important role in supervision.
+The Deutsche Bundesbank’s supervisors keep track of the institutions’ solvency and liquidity adequacy, and their risk situation, at all times.
+Evaluation criteria include not only the size and structure of the risks the institutions take, but also the adequacy of the respective risk management.
+Other quantitative and qualitative aspects, such as business model sustainability and the internal organisational structure, also play an important role in prudential supervision.